Skip to Content

-The Meat Industry Trust (MIT) provide funds for bursaries, to post-graduate studies, to students of merit who studies at a South African tertiary institution in fields of importance to the Red Meat Industry.
+The Meat Industry Trust (MIT) provide funds for bursaries for post-graduate studies to students of merit who study at a South African tertiary institution in fields of importance to the Red Meat Industry.

 VALUE of the SCHOLARSHIP

-The awarding of a scholarship is not regarded as a guarantee that the allocation will again be made in successive years.
+The awarding of a scholarship does not guarantee that the allocation will be made again in subsequent years.
 This will depend on proof of progress as confirmed by the Supervisor and re-registration at the Tertiary Institution.

 Environmental Impact & Sustainability